Funny names in the Bible

 The people in the Bible named their children in a different language.

 The people in Bible times didn't think their names sounded funny.
 Their entire language sounded different than ours.
-If they heard our names, they would probably think our names sound funny!
+If they heard our names, they'd probably think our names sound funny!

 When the Bible was written thousands of years ago, Jewish people chose names for their children very carefully.
 Each name had a special meaning.
 Often, parents gave their child a name that told of their hopes for their child.
 For example, if they wanted their baby to become a lover of God, they might name him Jedidiah, which means "lover of God."
-God told some parents what to name their child, in order to give a special message.
-God even changed some people's names, like He did for Abram and Jacob, to show them His plan.
+God told some parents what to name their child in order to give a special message.
+God even changed some people's names, like He did for Abram (Abraham) and Jacob (Israel), to show them His plan.

 Bible Truth

-• "'She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.'
-All this took place to fulfill what the Lord had said through the prophet: 'The virgin will be with child and will give birth to a son, and they will call him Immanuel' - which means, 'God with us'" (Matthew 1:21-23).
+"'She is going to have a son.
+You must give him the name Jesus.
+That is because he will save his people from their sins.'
+All of this took place to bring about what the Lord had said would happen.
+He had said through the prophet, 'The virgin is going to have a baby.
+She will give birth to a son.
+And he will be called Immanuel.'
+The name Immanuel means 'God with us'" (Matthew 1:21-23).